David Umahi: Politics

 Umahi entered public service in 2007 as the acting chairman of the Ebonyi State chapter of the People's Democratic Party.
 From 2009 to 2011, he served as state chairman of the party.
 During that term, he served a year on the governing board of the Federal Medical Centre in Asaba as its chairman.

 In 2011, Umahi became the Deputy Governor of Ebonyi State on a ticket with the-then Governor Martin Elechi.
 However, in 2014, Governor Elechi supported Onyebuchi Chukwu, Minister of Health, as his successor, which Umahi stated violated an understanding that he would take that role.
 Umahi went ahead to defeat Chukwu in the primaries.
 The remainder of Elechi's term was chaotic, with arson hitting the House of Assembly in February 2015 and motions taken to impeach him later that month over alleged unconstitutional gross misconduct, misappropriation of funds and anti-party activities.

-Umahi was elected to the role of Governor on 12 April 2015 in an election that has been challenged by the Labour Party, All Progressives Congress and All Progressives Grand Alliance on the basis of "widespread irregularities, killings, and wanton destruction of property".
+Umahi was elected to the role of Governor on 12 April 2015 on the platform of People's Democratic Party (PDP).
+The election was later challenged by the Labour Party, All Progressives Congress and All Progressives Grand Alliance on the basis of "widespread irregularities, killings, and wanton destruction of property".
 In October 2015, the legitimacy of the election was upheld by the Governorship Election Tribunal.

-On the 16 March 2019, Umahi was re-elected as governor in the Ebonyi state governorship election.
+On 16 March 2019, Umahi was re-elected as governor in the Ebonyi state governorship election.
 He polled 393,343 votes to defeat APC's Sonny Ogbuoji who polled 81,703 votes.
 Umahi won APC Ebonyi South Senatorial district elections in 2022.

 Defection to the APC

 On 11 November 2020 Umahi declared his intention to join the All Progressives Congress and on 17 November 2020 he officially defected to the party after a long time speculation.
-Umahi made his declaration of joining the APC for reasons according to him, one of them being that " ...the People's Democratic Party has been unfair to the Southeast Geopolitical Zone..." and secondly, "...that it has being hijacked by one or two individuals".
+Umahi made his declaration of joining the APC for reasons according to him, one of them being that " ...the People's Democratic Party has been unfair to the Southeast Geopolitical Zone..." and secondly, "...that it has been hijacked by one or two individuals".
 He also doused the speculation against him that he joined the APC because he wanted a presidential ticket which wasn't promised to him in the PDP by saying that he would quit politics in 2023 after leaving office as governor.